Board-certified Chiropractic Neurologists help correct brain imbalances that underlie ADHD -- without drugs or surgery.

 Are you concerned you or your child may be exhibiting symptoms of an attention disorder?
 Listed below for informational purposes is the criteria used for diagnosing ADHD established by the National Center on Birth Defects and Developmental Disabilities.
 Based on the criteria, three types of ADHD are identified.

-If you or your child meet the criteria, please contact my office to learn more about QEEG brain mapping and neurofeedback brain-wave therapy.
+If you or your child meet the criteria, please contact the New Life Wellness Center office in Smithtown, Long Island to learn more about QEEG brain mapping and neurofeedback brain-wave therapy.
 Chiropractic Neurology and neurofeedback brain-wave therapy provide a natural, non-pharmacological approach to getting to the root of the disorder and balancing the hypo or hyper functioning part of the brain that is causing the attention deficit issues.
 Check out our video series to learn more about ADD and ADHD, and how neurofeedback brain-wave training can help retrain dysregulated brain-wave patterns that underlie attention disorders.

 2013 Diagnostic & Statistical Manual for Mental Disorders